dkallen78/math-trainer/logBlog.md

 Better organization of to-dos

 Sound is still "crunchy" on my phone.
 I don't know if it's my speakers or just the tones causing weird issues.

+## Update 2023-05-25

+### 22:00

+For better or worse, I just don't want to mess with skill trees right now.
+Instead I've started working on the sound options.
+I don't know how I'm going to turn it on and off short of an "if" command but that's probably how everyone does it.
+I have a sneaking suspicion I'll need to rework how I handle scales but probably not by much.
+I also need to come up with a new interface that's in my head and make it not be a hot mess.
+I would be working on that now but I'm tired and I'm ready for sleep.

+### Issues

+Better organization of to-dos

+Sound is still "crunchy" on my phone.
+I don't know if it's my speakers or just the tones causing weird issues.